Turkey Extends Gas Exploration In Mediterranean Crisis - UrduPoint

 "The preconditions for (direct negotiations) are that these manoeuvres in the eastern Mediterranean are stopped," German Foreign Minister Heiko Maas said after completing a failed round of diplomacy in Athens and Ankara this week.

-- Trump gets involved - US President Donald Trump also spoke to Greek Prime Minister Kyriakos Mitsotakis and Turkish President Recep Tayyip Erdogan on Wednesday -- his first direct involvement in the fast-developing crisis.
+- Trump gets involved - US President Donald Trump also spoke to Greek Prime Minister Kyriakos Mitsotakis and Turkish President Recep Tayyip Erdogan on Wednesday -- his first direct involvement in the dispute.

 The White House said Trump "expressed concern over increased tension between NATO allies Greece and Turkey".